exercism/java/exercises/concept/bird-watcher/.docs/hints.md

 ## 4. Check if there was a day with no visiting birds

-- The `Array` class has a built-in method that returns the first index where the element is found, or -1 if no matching element was found.
+- The array can be iterated over using a `for` loop.
+- Another solution is to use the Java Stream Api.

 ## 5. Calculate the number of visiting birds for the first number of days